ronnyml/snowplow-wiki/technical-documentation/1a-trackers/amp-tracker/Google-AMP-Tracker.md

 <a name="events" />
 ## 3. Tracking events

-The following trigger request values are supported for the Google Analytics configuration:
+The following trigger request values are supported for the Snowplow Analytics configuration:

  * `pageView` for page view tracking
  * `unstructEvent` for structured event tracking